-The UnboundID Identity Proxy allows for an unlimited number of connections by default, but is restricted by the file descriptor limit on the operating system.
-The number of file descriptors that the server will use can be configured by either using a NUM_FILE_DESCRIPTORS environment variable, or by creating a config/num-file-descriptors file with a single line such as, NUM_FILE_DESCRIPTORS=12345.
+The Proxy Server allows for an unlimited number of connections by default but is restricted by the file descriptor limit on the operating system.
+Many Linux distributions have a default file descriptor limit of 1024 per process, which may be too low for the server if it needs to handle a large number of concurrent connections.

+Once the operating system limit is set, the number of file descriptors that the server will use can be configured by either using a NUM\FILE\DESCRIPTORS environment variable, or by creating a config/num-file-descriptors file with a single line such as, NUM\FILE\DESCRIPTORS=12345.
 If these are not set, the default of 65535 is used.
+This is strictly optional if wanting to ensure that the server shuts down safely prior to reaching the file descriptor limit.